top of page

 • Exchange Programmes & Collaborations | Terrama

-Exchange programmes, collaborations, Terrama Exchange Programmes & Collaborations Our Exchange Programmes and Collaborations create meaningful opportunities for practitioners, learners, and leaders to engage in shared learning, real-world application, and cross-border collaboration.
+We build competencies and capacity to turn sustainability knowledge into meaningful, measurable change.
+Exchange Programmes & Collaborations Our Exchange Programmes and Collaborations create meaningful opportunities for practitioners, learners, and leaders to engage in shared learning, real-world application, and cross-border collaboration.
 These initiatives are designed to build capacity, deepen regional understanding, and accelerate climate and sustainability outcomes across ASEAN and Asia.
 Systems Thinking for Sustainability Exchange A facilitated leadership development track for changemakers driving sustainability transformations within organisations, communities, or ecosystems.
 Participants engage in experiential learning, systems thinking workshops, and peer coaching to cultivate long-term collaborative leadership capacity.
 Academy & Industry Co-Labs Hands-on learning labs where participants work alongside practitioners on live consultancy projects—"Impact of Mindfulness on Sustainable Development" Carbon Markets Study Tours (Virtual/ In Person) Immersive learning journeys to key carbon market hubs such as Singapore, Bhutan, and Indonesia.
 Participants explore policy design, project implementation, and market mechanisms, tailored for regulators, developers, and financiers.
 Student & Youth Internship Track Offering students and early-career professionals meaningful exposure to the sustainability sector through placements linked to research, advisory work, and on-the-ground project implementation.

 • Press Release | Terrama